krishnanpooja/Notes.md/SkillUpAI/Effective Prompt Design and Useful framework for building LLM Application.md

   4. Frequency penalty- if you don't want it to repeat set it to 0
   5. Presence penalty - if you don't want it to genearte same words as in prompt set it to 0.

+## Prompt Chaining
+Entity Extraction -> entity are extracted Summarization-> prompt sumaarizes the the output from entity Sentiment Analysis-> output from summary is used to figure out sentiment

+## Meta Prompt
+Advanced way of writing prompts
+1. The conversational agent whose code name is Dana -> what is expected of the agent, features like what she understands
+2. Capabilties of the agent -> like repsonses should be informational and logical
+3. where it can gather information from -> whether it can access DBs, API etc
+4. Safety matters for responsible AI

++

+Prompt
+ex:- write tagline for ice cream shop

+Result: Scoops of heaven in heart of Phenoix